 Anxiety medications like Xanax are not inherently dangerous.
 Still, any drug, including prescription medications, can carry certain risks with use, especially if they’re taken chronically.

-Long-term use of benzodiazepines, for instance, can lead to drug tolerance, physical dependence, and have other long-term side effects, like difficulty sleeping and sexual problems.
+Long-term use of benzodiazepines, for instance, can lead to drug tolerance, physical dependence, and other long-term side effects, like difficulty sleeping and sexual dysfunction.

-Addiction, on the other hand, generally develops as a result of chronic substance abuse, which occurs when you take a drug in ways other than as prescribed or directed.
+Addiction, on the other hand, generally develops as a result of chronic substance use disorder, which occurs when you take a drug in ways other than as prescribed or directed.

 What Are The Signs Of Addiction To Anxiety Medications?

-Benzodiazepine addiction can be identified by a doctor, a friend, or a loved one by a number of physical symptoms, mental health symptoms, and behavioral warning signs.
+Benzodiazepine addiction can be identified by a doctor, a friend, or a loved one by several physical symptoms, mental health symptoms, and behavioral warning signs.

 Signs and symptoms of benzodiazepine addiction can include: